The Endo Playbook: Bella Valentini Shares Her Advice

 What dietary and lifestyle tweaks have helped?

-I limit my gluten and dairy intake, as well as being mindful of how much processed, fried, or fast food I’m eating, to help reduce triggering inflammation.
-I don’t always get it right and sometimes my cravings get the better of me, but overall, I try to eat a balanced diet with lots of whole foods, good quality protein and fibre.
+To help reduce inflammation, I limit my gluten and dairy intake and be mindful of how much processed, fried, or fast food I eat.
+I don’t always get it right, and sometimes, my cravings get the better of me, but overall, I try to eat a balanced diet with lots of whole foods, good-quality protein, and fiber.

 I’ve gotten into growing my own veggies and leafy greens in my little veggie patch at home.
-I have noticed my flare-ups are usually worse when I am not eating well.
-On top of my diet, I also take omega-3 fatty acids and magnesium supplements, which are shown to have anti-inflammatory properties.
+I have noticed that my flare-ups are usually worse when I am not eating well.
+In addition to my diet, I also take omega-3 fatty acids and magnesium supplements, which are shown to have anti-inflammatory properties.
 I occasionally take Chinese herbal medicine that my acupuncturist makes up for me as well.

 Can you tell us about your experience with surgery?